Curb Your Enthusiasm: Premise

 Larry David has explained the show's name in TV interviews as reflecting his perception that many people seem to live their lives projecting false enthusiasm, which he believes is used to imply that "they are better than you".
 This conflicts with his dry style.
 The title also urges the audience not to expect too much from the show; at the time of the premiere, David wanted to lower expectations after his earlier success in the entertainment industry.

-The series stars Larry David as a fictionalized version of himself.
-Like the real-life David, the character is well known as the co-creator and main co-writer of the highly successful sitcom Seinfeld.
+The series stars David as a fictionalized version of himself.
+Like the real-life David, the character is well known as a co-creator and main co-writer of the sitcom Seinfeld.
 Although Larry maintains an office, he is rarely shown working.
-Episodes frequently center on Larry's ignorance of or disregard for well-established social conventions and expectations, and his insistence that others adhere to rules of which only he seems to be aware.
-This social ineptitude, combined with his inability to let even the most minor grievance or annoyance go unexpressed, often leads him into awkward social situations and draws the ire of his friends, family, and total strangers.
-He is also routinely the victim of labyrinthine misunderstandings wherein people think he has done something immoral or disgusting.
+Episodes frequently center on his ignorance of or disregard for well-established social conventions and expectations, and his insistence that others adhere to rules of which only he seems to be aware.
+This social ineptitude, combined with an inability to let even the most minor grievance or annoyance go unexpressed, often leads him into awkward social situations and draws the ire of his friends, family, and total strangers.
+He is also routinely the victim of labyrinthine misunderstandings wherein people think he has done something immoral or distasteful.

-For most of the series, the Larry David character is living a married, child-free life in Los Angeles with his wife Cheryl (Cheryl Hines).
-David's main confidant on the show is his manager and friend Jeff Greene (Jeff Garlin).
+For the first half of the series, David is living a married, child-free life in Los Angeles with his wife, Cheryl (Cheryl Hines).
+His main confidant on the show is his manager and friend Jeff Greene (Jeff Garlin).
 Susie Essman plays Susie Greene, Jeff's short-tempered wife, who is frequently at odds with Larry.
-Many of the show's frequent guest stars are celebrities and public figures, who will usually play fictionalized versions of themselves.
+Many of the show's frequent guest stars are celebrities and public figures, who usually play fictionalized versions of themselves.
 Among the more frequently recurring guest stars are Larry's longtime friend Richard Lewis as well as Ted Danson and his wife Mary Steenburgen.

 The show is set and filmed in various affluent Westside communities of (and occasionally in downtown) Los Angeles, as well as in the adjacent cities of Beverly Hills, Culver City, and Santa Monica.
-David's hometown of New York City is featured throughout most of the episodes in season 8.
+David's hometown of New York City is featured in some of season 8.